zhidong-z/zhidong-z.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://engineering.virginia.edu/labs-groups/infrastructure-simulation-sensing-and-evaluation-lab/about/researchers'>Postdoctor @ University of Virginia</a> zz9km@virginia.edu
+subtitle: <a href='https://engineering.virginia.edu/labs-groups/infrastructure-simulation-sensing-and-evaluation-lab/about/researchers'>Postdoctoral researcher @ University of Virginia</a> zz9km@virginia.edu

 profile:
   align: right